Wriar/HID-Weigand-Pinpad-Reader/README.md

 # C++ HID Weigand Protocol/Pinpad Reader for Arduino
 Arduino Keypad and RFID reading software for HID iClass, PivClass, and MultiClass/SE model readers.
+You can create a serial connection to transmit decoded data to an ACM panel or control system.

 **Modified to contain scaffolding for keypress recognition.**

-If the bits in this software's keypress readers cannot be decoded, log the raw bits to the console and change them accordingly.
+If the bits in this software's keypress readers cannot be decoded, log the raw bits to the console and change them accordingly. **Implement [broadKeypadRecognition.cpp](broadKeypadRecognition.cpp) in the decoding method to do this consistently.**

 Tested on PIVClass Reader with whilst reading 8 bits from the key press.